dav3-b/quectograd/README.md

 # quectograd
-Trying to exetend Karpathy's micrograd functionalities for fun.
+Trying to extend [Karpathy's micrograd](https://github.com/karpathy/micrograd) functionalities for fun.

+I'm only using Python.